pascallanger/DIY-Multiprotocol-TX-Module/Protocols_Details.md

 ---|---|---|---|---|---|---|---|---|---
 A|E|T|R|ANAUX1|ANAUX2|FLIP|RTH|PICTURE|VIDEO

+### Sub_protocol Multi - *0*
+Use the telemetry to send the trainer information to the radio.
 Available in OpenTX 2.3.3, Trainer Mode Master/Multi

+### Sub_protocol CPPM - *1*
+Sending trainer channels to FrSky radios through telemetry does not work since the telemetry lines of the internal and external modules are shared (hardware limitation).
+On a STM32 module and with a simple hardware modification, you can go around this limitation using CPPM to send the trainer information to the radio.
+Hardware modification: add a 1K resistor between the STM32 USART1.TX pin (Boot0 programming TX pin) and the radio bay pin 2 (from top).

 ## BUGSMINI - *42*
 Models: MJX Bugs 3 Mini and 3H